Michael-Antczak/ScotlandJS-React-Native-Workshop/chapters/3-Basics.md

-# Chapter 3 - Basic React Native components
+# Chapter 3 - Basic React Native Components

 This is what we are trying to build now: